libis/traefik-plugin-change-query-key/README.md

 # Traefik Query Key Change Middleware Plugin

-This Traefik middleware plugin you to change the name of a query key.
+This Traefik middleware plugin allows you to change the name of a query key.
 Optionally, if the query key is not present then it gets created with 'newkeyname' and 'value'.

 ## Static Configuration